UMClassroom-CSC345-26S/csc345-26s-labtask-05-mianiela22/README.md

    - `Carson_Beck` played_in `CFPNC_2026`
    - `Carson_Beck` member `Miami_Hurricanes`
    - `Carson_Beck` instance `Man`
+   -
-   The SUMO starting point you must use are:
+   The SUMO starting points you must use are:
    - `FootballUS` (for `CFPNC_2026`)
    - `SportsTeam` (for `Miami_Hurricanes` and `Indiana_Hoosiers`)
    - `Day` (for `20_January_2026`)